NodeSecure/cli/FLAGS.md

 The AST Analysis has failed (return the stack trace of nsecure).
 The JSON payload will contains an "error" field with the stack trace.

+---

+More can be learning on the README of the [JS-X-Ray](https://github.com/fraxken/js-x-ray) package.

 </details>

 <details><summary>⛔️ isDeprecated</summary>